Advising & Registration

 Placement auditions for instrument or voice lessons are held during orientation and the first days of the semester.
 Information and sign-up sheets for auditions can be found at the music office in Sage Hall.

-Students who have not had a calculus-based introductory physics course should enroll in PHY117 once they meet the prerequisite of one semester of calculus (or the AP equivalent).
-Students who have taken a full year (or more) of high school physics are encouraged to consider taking PHY119, and those with a 4 or 5 on the Physics C mechanics course may place out of PHY117.
-Other students who believe they might be prepared to skip PHY117, or any students who believe they may be prepared to skip more than one semester of physics at Smith should consult with a member of the department.
+Students who have not had a calculus-based introductory physics course should enroll in PHY117 as soon as they meet the prerequisite of one semester of calculus (or the AP equivalent).
+Students who have taken a full year (or more) of high school physics are encouraged to consider taking PHY119, and those with a 4 or 5 on the AP Physics C mechanics exam may be eligible to place out of PHY117.
+Students in either of these categories should consult a member of the Department.

 Consult with department representatives at Conversations.